Rock Star Supernova (album)

 Rock Star Supernova is the only studio album by American hard rock supergroup Rock Star Supernova, released on November 21, 2006, through Mark Burnett Productions and Epic Records.
 The band was formed during the second season of the Rock Star TV series, which was called Rock Star: Supernova.
 The album received mainly negative reviews and only charted at number 101 on the Billboard 200.
-However the album charted at #4 on the Canadian Albums Chart and was certified Platinum (over 100,000 units sold).
+However the album charted at #4 on the Canadian Albums Chart and was certified Gold (over 50,000 units sold).

 Background

 Rock Star Supernova band members: Tommy Lee (Mötley Crüe), Jason Newsted (Voivod and ex-Metallica) and Gilby Clarke (ex-Guns N' Roses) formed the basis of the second season of the Rock Star television program on CBS in the quest to find a lead singer.
 The show began online on the Rock Star web site on MSN on Monday, July 3 with an Internet exclusive weekly episode and premiered on CBS on July 5, 2006.
 Votes were cast via the Rock Star website.
 On September 13, 2006, Lukas Rossi was crowned the winner.